-Grievant is not an employee grieving the actions of her public employer; she is a citizen protesting actions taken by a county official.
+Grievant is not an employee grieving the actions of her public employer; she is a citizen protesting the actions of her attorney in a civil matter.
 Therefore, the Grievance Board lacks jurisdiction in this matter, and the grievance must be dismissed.